 Have you ever felt the frustration of unmet expectations quickly turn into intense negative emotions?
 Bound in bitterness, it is sometimes hard to see a way out.
 I recently had frustrations quickly escalate into negative emotions that sent me spiraling.

 I’ve always looked forward to the “empty nesting” phase of our life.
-The time to pursue new hobbies, interests, and travel have always held a special appeal.
+The time to pursue new hobbies, interests, and travel has always held a special appeal.

 My expectations took the sting out of each of our kids leaving home.
 I felt reassured they would be back; we would be together again as a family and the separation would be temporary.
 I’m sure it was my mind’s way of coping with the loss and handling the stress a mamma feels when her kids leave her for a life of their own.
 These unrealistic expectations are where it began.